Email Bounce Rate Too High? How to Fix It and Protect Your Sender Reputation

 Email bounce rate is the percentage of emails that have not successfully reached recipients.
 When an email bounces, it means the recipient's mail server rejected or could not accept the message.
 Your email service provider records the bounce and typically provides a reason for the failure.

 Emails bounce due to a variety of reasons.
-The most common are:
+The most common root causes when a rate suddenly looks too high:

 The email list is old and hasn't been engaged in a long time.
 An email list that is 12 months old without any sends can bounce at a rate of 20-40%, which is far too high.
 Email addresses go inactive, accounts get deleted, and domains expire.